-Holds up to 300 lb.
+Tree stand holds up to 300 pounds.
 Works for tall people.
 Includes front bar for safety.
 Best for trees with straight trunk without branches in the way.
 Aluminum frame is lightweight.
 Easy to use and comfortable.
 Full back on the chair.
 Padded armrests.

 While this frame is considerably lighter than a steel-framed stand, it still weighs about 20 lb.

 Mesh seat is comfortable.
 Includes front bar.
-Will work on trees up to about 20" dia.
+Will work on trees up to about 20 inches diameter.
 Very stable in the tree.
 Climber model, easy to put up.
 Multiple positions on the footrest and shooting rail allow you to adjust for your height and comfort.

 This stand is heavier than others at about 29 lb.
 The straps could be better.